GSA/fpki-guides/PIV-I Certification Playbook.md

 The FPKI Certificate Policy Working Group (CPWG) reviews a prospective PIV-I Provider’s documentation for cross-certification of the PIV-I Provider with the PIV-I requirements specified in the  [X.509 Certificate Policy (CP) for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwS), and makes recommendations for cross-certification to the FPKIPA.
 The CPWG is comprised of representatives from organizations that are members of the FPKIPA.

-The Identity, Credential, and Access Management (ICAM) Lab performs PIV-I card interoperability testing.
+The FIPS 201 Evaluation Program performs PIV-I card interoperability testing.
 A favorable recommendation from the CPWG (after successful card interoperability testing) will be presented to the FPKIPA members for a vote to approve the applicant as a PIV-I Provider at their earliest convenience.

 #***Play 2: Know The PIV-I Components***
 The PIV-I Provider must implement six distinct components: